ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 }
 ```

-And the `submitBatch` method of the `App` component prepares the payload for the `fetch` request, and display an alert to the user when the submission has been successfully accepted by the back-end server.
+And the `submitBatch` method of the `App` component prepares the payload for the `fetch` request, and displays an alert to the user when the submission has been successfully accepted by the back-end server.

 ```javascript
 async submitBatch() {